Neno (footballer, born 1962): Club career

 Born in Cidade Velha, Portuguese Cape Verde to a teacher and a housewife as one of seven siblings, Neno started his career with F.C.
 Barreirense, moving to Vitória S.C. in 1984.
 After one season, already in the Primeira Liga, he signed with S.L.
 Benfica, originally backing up legendary Manuel Bento.

-After a single campaign at Vitória F.C. and a second spell at Guimarães, Neno rejoined Benfica, going on to experience an interesting battle for first-choice status with Silvino, who also played with both Vitória sides (but not in the same periods); he was the starter in most of 1990–91 and the entire 1993–94, which finished in league conquest.
+After a single campaign at Vitória F.C. and a second spell at Guimarães, Neno rejoined Benfica, going on to experience an interesting battle for first-choice status with Silvino, who also played with both Vitória sides (but not in the same periods); he was the starter in most of 1990–91 and the entire 1993–94, which finished with victory in the league.

 Following Michel Preud'homme's move to the Estádio da Luz after the 1994 FIFA World Cup, Neno backed him up for one season, but left in 1996 to finish his career with his second club, retiring at 37.
 Subsequently, he continued to work there in a directorial capacity, while also acting as Vitória SC's goalkeeper coach.